-I graduated from Wayne State University with a degree in Fine Arts, and my work has been exhibited at the Detroit Institute of Arts, Signal-Return in Detroit, MI, Public Pool in Hamtramck, MI, and SculptureCenter in Queens, NY, among others.
+I graduated from Wayne State University with a degree in Fine Arts, and my work has been exhibited at the Detroit Institute of Arts, Signal-Return in Detroit, MI, Public Pool in Hamtramck, MI, The Scarab Club in Detroit, MI, and SculptureCenter in Queens, NY, among others.
 To see other shows and art things I've participated in, see my CV.

 I've created youth craft projects around recycled materials for the Museum of Contemporary Art Detroit (most recently for their Family Day Extravaganza), Ypsilanti Public Library, Hamtramck Neighborhood Arts Festival, Arts & Scraps, and others.

 I offer one-on-one screen printing lessons through Ocelot Print Shop (contact me if you're interested in learning more), and occasionally offer special workshops there, too.
 I like teaching screen printing because it's an empowering medium that encourages self-expression on an accessible and inclusive level.

 IN MY FREE TIME

 I love to sew – I have been sewing for over 20 years and it is my favorite hobby.
 I enjoy making clothing for myself and soft sculptures.
 In the early 2000s I ran my own apparel design business called Lekkner, where I created clothing and accessories out of secondhand t-shirts.
 This project landed me in Time Magazine in 2005, in an article about young women running their own craft businesses.
 These days I focus on sewing a lot of my own clothing, and occasionally contribute articles to the lovely online sewing magazine, Seamwork.